stacksjs/stacks/README.md

 ![Atomic UI & FX Design](./apps/site/docs/images/diagram.png)

-> _The clever way to build & share component & function libraries._

 **🤖 Zero-config, by design**

 The Stacks framework automagically bundles & builds your code.
 A Web Component library, Vue 2 & 3 libraries, a composable functions library, plus all of its relating type declarations.
 Out of plain HTML & minimal JavaScript. _The best of the Vite, Nitro & unbuild engines in a zero-config way._